-I'm a professor at Suffolk University Law School in Boston, where I teach courses on legal technology and innovation and legal writing/analysis/research (among others - I've also taught interesting topics like Conflict of Laws and Negotiation).
+I'm a tenured professor at Suffolk University Law School in Boston, where I teach courses on legal innovation & technology (among others - I've also taught interesting topics like Conflict of Laws and Negotiation).

 I am the Director of Suffolk Law's Institute on Legal Innovation & Technology, of Suffolk Law's academic concentration in Legal Innovation & Technology (for current Suffolk Law JDs), and also of our online Certificate in Legal Innovation & Technology (for legal professionals).

 I am a proud to have been named to the FastCase 50, which "honors the law's smartest, most courageous innovators, techies, visionaries, and leaders."
 The ABA Journal has called me "perhaps the most tech-savvy law professor in the country" and named me to the “Web 100” (one of 100 legal professionals they recommend following online).